LibraryOfCongress/citizen-dj/README.md

 The next steps will go through a (long) series of scripts that process audio from loc.gov.

-These scripts are maintained in a [separate open-source code repository](https://github.com/beefoo/media-tools).
+These scripts are maintained in a [separate open-source code repository](https://github.com/beefoo/media-tools). ***I intend to move the relevant scripts into this repository in the near future***

 - [Install requirements](https://github.com/beefoo/media-tools#requirements).
 To complete the full workflow, the core libraries needed are:
     - [Python](https://www.python.org/) (I have developed this using 3.6)